The Law Still Stands

 Introduction

 Most English Bibles translate two very different words — one Hebrew, one Greek — into a single fuzzy idea: “sexual immorality.”
 Modern readers then assume that fornication and adultery are two names for the same sin.
 They are not.
-The Torah, the Prophets, Yahushua Himself, and the apostles all treat these as separate offenses with separate roots, separate penalties, and separate spiritual meanings.
+The Torah, the Prophets, Yahushua (Jesus) Himself, and the apostles all treat these as separate offenses with separate roots, separate penalties, and separate spiritual meanings.

 This study digs into the original languages to recover a distinction that matters enormously — not just for understanding the law, but for understanding the entire prophetic storyline of Scripture.
-When Yahuah calls Israel an “adulteress,” He is not using a general insult.
+When Yahuah (the LORD) calls Israel an “adulteress,” He is not using a general insult.
 He is making a precise legal charge — a covenant Husband accusing His wife of betrayal.
 And when the apostles warn believers against “fornication,” they are not softening the language — they are naming a different category of sin entirely.

 Part I — The Language Beneath the English